OmarBassamTawfik/Real_Estate_Analysis_Project/README.md

 ### Real Estate.xlsx

 The primary dataset used in this project.
 It contains the following sheets:
-- **Dashboard**: Contains interactive visualizations and summaries of the real estate data.
+- **Dashboard**: Contains visualizations and summaries of the real estate data.
-- **Tables**: Includes various tables summarizing the data, possibly used in the dashboard for visualization.
+- **Tables**: Includes various tables summarizing the data used in the dashboard for visualization.
 - **Data**: The raw data sheet containing detailed real estate information.

 ## Analysis Steps